A 6.5% advertised yield does not mean the owner keeps 6.5%.

 The purpose of this illustration is not to forecast returns.
 It shows how the same headline budget can represent different ownership realities.
-A 3.5%, 5.0%, and 6.5% headline yield each belong to a different strategy — and each translates into a different NOI-like owner-side result.

 Three Investor Patterns — Same JPY 100 Million Budget